Rupert Everett: Political views

-Everett expressed his opposition to cancel culture in a 2020 interview with The Advocate.
-When asked about his opinions on the state of the film industry during a discussion at the 2025 Taormina Film Festival, Everett criticised what he termed "Cinematic Wokery" and said, "I preferred the world of entertainment when it was a little bit less puritanical.
-I feel that now we've got into a world where everybody's so easily offended by anything that anybody does that the result is that everything is completely predictable, and as a result really quite boring."
+In a 2020 interview, Everett expressed his opposition to cancel culture.
+In 2025, he criticised what he termed "Cinematic Wokery" and the emergence of a more "puritanical" environment in "the world of entertainment": "we've got into a world where everybody's so easily offended by anything[...] that the result is that everything is completely predictable, and as a result really quite boring."